rickb777/expect/README.md

 ## Status

-This has been quite stable for some time and is available as a beta release.
+This has been quite stable for some time and is available for general use.

 ## Origins